aashutoshrathi/awesome-bashrc/README.md

     git branch 2> /dev/null | sed -e '/^[^*]/d' -e 's/* \(.*\)/(\1)/'
 }

-# Pass the function to the color parser of the terminal to display branch in colors
+# Pass the function to the color parser of the terminal to colorize the branch name.
 if [ "$color_prompt" = yes ]; then
     if [[ ${EUID} == 0 ]] ; then
         PS1='${debian_chroot:+($debian_chroot)}\[\033[01;31m\]\h\[\033[01;34m\] \W $(parse_git_branch)\$\[\033[00m\] '